seapagan/update_repo/README.md

   * re-import the above dump on a different machine or after reinstall.
 Modify the '--prune' command to apply to this function also, removing the required number of directory levels before importing.
 - Add option to use alternative git command if required, either globally or on a case-by-case basis (see also comments on 'variants' above).
 Currently the script just uses a blanket `git pull` command on all repositories.
 - Add option to specify a completely different directory for the log file other than the 2 current options of home dir and local dir
+- Add command line and config file option to be more verbose in the git error summary at the end, listing all the error output not just the first line.
 - Document configuration file format and options. `[IN PROGRESS]`

 Internal Changes and refactoring :